 Laboratory Safety Meeting Minutes

-The use of radioactive materials is governed by the Nuclear Safety & Control Act, which is administered by the Canadian Nuclear Safety Commission (CNSC).
+The use of radioactive materials is governed by the Nuclear Safety and Control Act, which is administered by the Canadian Nuclear Safety Commission (CNSC).
 The Act and Regulations require a Radiation Safety Program guided by the university’s Radiation Safety Committee and enforced by the university’s Radiation Safety Officers.

-The policies and procedures that make up the Radiation Safety Program have been established to maintain a reasonable level of control over the use and disposal of radioactive materials while conforming with the Nuclear Safety & Control Act without unduly hampering the development of experimental programs.
+The policies and procedures that make up the Radiation Safety Program have been established to maintain a reasonable level of control over the use and disposal of radioactive materials while conforming with the Nuclear Safety and Control Act without unduly hampering the development of experimental programs.
 The compliance and cooperation of individual users with the Program is a vital element to its success.

-Radiation Safety Committee Members
+- Radiation Safety Manual